Archetypes

 - Sleipmon (EN: "Kentaurosmon") (Y)

-Same gameplan as Dynasmon, but with a more consistent buildup, more unsuspend power, and more access to bodies that play themselves out of security when trashed through.
+Same gameplan as Dynasmon, but more consistent due to having a better buildup, more unsuspend pressure, and increased access to bodies that play themselves out of security when trashed through.

 - Royal Knights (🏳️🌈)